NatLibFi/Skosmos-widget-message/README.md

   						“Default message without a language code”; ] .
 </code></pre>

-The message strings are identified as `a  schema:PropertyValue` with `schema:propertyID  "msg"`.
+The message strings are identified as `schema:value` literals for `a  schema:PropertyValue` with `schema:propertyID  "msg"`.
+The widget matches the message language with Skosmos UI language, or uses the default message with no language tag for UI languages with don't have their own designated message.
 The requirement for plugin is to be installed under `SKOSMOS_HOME/plugins/message/` .
-General documentation  in https://github.com/NatLibFi/Skosmos/wiki/Plugins .
+General documentation for Skosmos plugins can be found in https://github.com/NatLibFi/Skosmos/wiki/Plugins .